soc82/photon-test/wp-content/plugins/add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.32 =
+* Fix the option to hide a floating bar when scrolled to a footer region
+* Fix placeholders and add a description for translating a string in admin (thanks Andreas)
+* Remove unnecessary data attributes from AddToAny Follow widgets
+* Add some supplementary escaping
+* Simplify some variable assignments

+= 1.7.31 =
+* Update language template file and extension
+* Remove StumbleUpon

 = 1.7.30 =
 * Fix issue where the "Show count" checkbox was unavailable for some services in settings